mmhollom/nba-player-performance-22-23-analysis/README.md

 ## Project Overview

-This project uses NBA player stats from the 2022-2023 season to understand how points correlate with overall player performance.
+This project uses NBA player stats from the 2022-2023 season to analyze how points correlate with overall player performance metrics.

 Using Python, I explored patterns in over 670 observations to identify how points correlate with other player performance metrics.